archa347/book-inventory/README.md

 in-memory data store [src/domain/services/memory-inventory-service.ts](src/domain/services/memory-inventory-service.ts).
 This was less than ideal but could pretty easily be broken down into separate implementations with a fairly painless refactor.

 Testing is being provided by `tap`, a lightweight and straightforward test runner.
+Tests are in the [`test`](test) directory.
+For the sake of efficiency I focused on functional API tests, as the HTTP layer is just a lightweight wrapper around the domain code anyways and most of the logic was simple enough that more granular unit tests didn't seem worth the time.
+The major test cases were easy enough to exercise via the API, so I was able to achieve roughly 95% test coverage.

 ### Running Locally
 This project has been set up to run with Docker such that the user needs a minimum of